-“Huntington’s disease caused by mutations in the HTT gene inherited in an autosomal dominant pattern.”
+“Huntington’s disease is caused by mutations in the HTT gene inherited in an autosomal dominant pattern.”

-In autosomal dominant disease condition, only a single allele of a gene is sufficient to cause disease.
+In autosomal dominant disease conditions, only a single allele of a gene is sufficient to cause disease.

-Huntington’s disease is a progressive neurological-brain disorder causes cognitive problems, loss of thinking and uncontrolled movement.
+Huntington’s disease is a progressive neurological-brain disorder that causes cognitive problems, loss of thinking, and uncontrolled movement.
 Further, emotional problems are one of the factors in it.

 Huntington’s disease is caused by a special type of mutation called triplet repeat explanation disorder or trinucleotide expansion disorder in which the expansion of unusual triple repeat codon causes disease condition.

-Especially, in the CpG island of a gene is responsible for triplet repeat expansion disorder.
-In the case of Huntington’s disease, an abnormal expansion of CAG triplet codon causes the neurodegenerative disorder.
+Especially, the CpG island of a gene is responsible for triplet repeat expansion disorder.
+In the case of Huntington’s disease, an abnormal expansion of the CAG triplet codon causes the neurodegenerative disorder.

 The condition of the disease is based on the length of the CAG repeat in the HTT gene.
-The repeat length of more than ~40 causes the full penetrance of the disease in which the severity of the disease is very extreme.
+The repeat length of more than ~40 causes the full penetrance of the disease in which the severity of it is very extreme.

 The disease was first reported by George Huntington in 1872.
 The global prevalence of it is 1 in 10,000, however, it is most prevalent in the caucasian population.